 London by Bike: cycle routes

-Time Out's staff show you the best cycling rides in the capital
+Time Out's staff show you the best cycle rides in the capital

 We sent out five of our most adventurous writers to explore all corners of London and recommend the best routes for you to discover on a bike.
 You can tackle each route in full or simply select a section of the journey to try for yourself.
 Where possible, our writers have highlighted the nearest Barclays docking station where you can pick up and drop off your bike, but for a clearer view of all Barclays docking stations, check out this map.
 Remember to bear in mind the price of hiring a Barclays bike before embarking on your cycling route.